dksingh04/python_programming/machine-learning-maths/ReadMe.md

-#The project is to explore Math behind the Machine Learning.
+Project is to explore Math behind the Machine Learning.